trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/TestingWithCheetahKafka.md

 The above example uses `null` keys for the messages that are sent.
 In order to write and read messages with keys, supply a second type parameter to the `CreateTestWriter` and `CreateTestReader` methods.
 When working with non Json (de)serialization, you will also need to supply key and/or value (de)serlializers:

+Example of using a string as key, and value as integer.
 ```csharp
 var keyedWriter = testClientFactory.CreateTestWriter<string, int>("MyTopic", keySerializer: Serializers.Utf8, valueSerializer: Serializers.Int32);
 ```